 Scholarship Application

-Please fill out the form below and e-mail it to soa-osu@okstate.edu no later than October 12, 2018.
+Please fill out the form below and e-mail it to alyssa.vowell@okstate.edu no later than NOON October 11, 2019.

-Scholarships will be awarded on a on a needs basis and based on first come, first served.
+Preference will be given to students with documented financial need.
 We encourage you to apply early.

 Name: Click or tap here to enter text.

-How do you expect that this trip will positively affect your future career?
+How do you expect that this trip will positively affect your future accounting career?

 Click or tap here to enter text.

 What (if any) financial constraints limit your ability to go on this trip?
+How would a scholarship for this trip make a difference in your life?

 Click or tap here to enter text.